VA Loan Guide – What You Need to Know About Buying a Home with a VA Loan

 In general, I would start with your current bank, as well as companies that specialize in VA Loans or military banking.
 For example, companies such as Navy Federal Credit Union, Pentagon Federal Credit Union, USAA, Veterans United, and local military banks and credit unions.

-Contacting several of these companies will help you get an overall idea of what to expect when buying a home, how long it will take to close the loan, etc. The organizations listed above are also great at educating their members and customers and are willing to give you a quote over the phone so you can take notes and compare your options.
+Contacting several of these companies will help you get an overall idea of what to expect when buying a home, how long it will take to close the loan, etc. The organizations listed above are also great at educating their members and customers and are willing to give you a quote through their website or over the phone so you can take notes and compare your options.

 Downsides to VA Loans